 • Pain in teeth that radiates to the ear and neck

-How to treat fistula on your gums?
+How to treat a fistula on gum after root canal?

 Beginning with visual assessments, dentists take x-rays of the infected region to detect the root problem hence that the appropriate fistula treatment is prescribed.
 In most cases, medical procedures to treat the underlying conditions are required to halt the progression and prevent its associated life-threatening complications.